About the Review Board

 Who We Are

 The Health Professions Review Board is a neutral body that is independent from the health professions colleges, government, and courts.
-The Health Professions Act gives the review board its powers and duties, which are to:
+The Health Professions and Occupations Act gives the review board its powers and duties, which are to:

 Our Values